Tarun-2006/HILL-CIPHER/README.md

 # HILL CIPHER

-## AIM: IMPLEMENTATION OF HILL CIPHER

-## To write a C program to implement the hill cipher substitution techniques.
+## AIM: To write a C program to implement the hill cipher substitution techniques.

 ## DESCRIPTION: